-The SOIA Area is currently served by the SCSD, which provides specialized law enforcement services to the County and local police protection to both the incorporated and unincorporated areas.
-The EGPD also provides certain law enforcement services to the SOIA Area through a mutual aid agreement and would be the main provider if future annexation requests were approved.
+The SOIA Area is currently served by the Sacramento County Sheriff's Department (SCSD), which provides specialized law enforcement services to the County and local police protection to both the incorporated and unincorporated areas.
+The Elk Grove Police Department (EGPD) also provides certain law enforcement services to the SOIA Area through a mutual aid agreement and would be the main provider if future annexation requests were approved.
 Implementation of Mitigation Measure 3.13-2 would ensure that the City demonstrate police protection facilities would meet the service demand of any future development.